startinmerc/strange-fauna/README.md

 * destructure seeds exports to only import as needed
 * move componentDidUpdate from HeaderButton/MobileMenu

+#### MiniCart
+* Rewrite HeaderButton to use same rendering logic as Carts
+* Factor MiniCart out of HeaderButton

 ### V0.4
 [ ] - Node Backend
 [ ] - Checkout Page Refactor